m-schuetz/Skye/README.md

 <img src="doc/perf.png"/>
 Rendering performance.
 Brute-force: Time to render all points in a single frame.
 Progressive: Time spent on the passes and the total time of a progressively rendered frame.
 Budget: Number of points rendered in the Fill pass.
 All timings in milliseconds.

-A notable result is the Vienna data set on an NVIDIA 1660.
-Both, the progressive and the brute-force method, run multiple times faster if you render only the first 230 million points instead of all 277 million points.
-This is because at some point, the GPU will allocate shared system memory for part of the data, instead of putting it all on GPU memory.
-When that happens, the part that's in shared memory will be super slow.
-This issue affects mostly the Prepare pass, which retrieves the point data from all visible points.
-Unfortunately, a lot of them are going to be in random places in shared memory, which crashes performance.
-On the other hand, it can still run in real-time if the point budget in the fill pass is low, but the time to convergence will be multiple times higher.
+The Vienna data set on 1660 produces notable results.
+The progressive method converges multiple times faster if only the first 230 million points are rendered, instead of all 277.
+This is because if there is not enough GPU memory left, the GPU will use slow shared memory for parts of the data.
+The progressive rendering approach can still reach real-time performance in such cases, but the time to convergence will be multiple times larger.

 ## Limitations